 Under the Downstream Agreement, Enron has the right to purchase all of SCHL’s interests in TBS in the case of disagreement regarding voting on major decisions; provided that the Enron affiliate (and any other quotaholder with which it has a voting agreement) and SCHL could have controlled such a vote.

 The Shell Letter Agreement provides that the right to contract spare capacity in the Bolivian Spur and the Brazilian Spur between approximately 102.99 MMMBtu/day and 285.33 MMMBtu/day of capacity (the “Initial Spare Capacity”) shall be reserved to EEPB affiliates and their designees until the fifth anniversary of the commencement of commercial operations of the Bolivian Spur and the Brazilian Spur (the”Availability Date”).
-If, prior to the Availability Date, SCHL desires to sign a firm transportation agreement with respect to the Initial Spare Capacity and EEPB affiliates and their designees do not intend to enter into a firm transportation agreement with respect to such capacity on or before the Availability Date, SCHL shall have the right to sign a firm transportation agreement for such capacity.
+If, prior to the Availability Date, SCHL desires to sign a firm transportation agreement with respect to the Initial Spare Capacity and EEPB affiliates and their designees do not intend to enter into a firm transportation agreement with respect to such capacity on or before the Availability Date, SCHL will have the right to sign a firm transportation agreement for the capacity.
 To the extent that EEPB affiliates or their designees have not entered into a firm transportation agreement with TBS before the Availability Date with respect to any of such capacity, such uncommitted capacity will be available to both SCHL and EEPB affiliates on a “first in-first served” basis.